 Joelle Scally is a senior data strategist, specializing in credit data and household finance.
 She helps explain insights and methods of CMD research to the public and plays a key role in producing the Quarterly Report on Household Debt and Credit.

-Jason Bram is a Senior Economist in the Federal Reserve Bank of New York's Regional Analysis Function.
-His research and analysis focuses on the U.S. economy, with a primary emphasis on the Federal Reserve's Second District, which includes New York State, northern New Jersey, and southwestern Connecticut, as well as Puerto Rico and the U.S. Virgin Islands.
+Jason Bram's research and analysis focuses on the U.S. economy, with a primary emphasis on the Federal Reserve's Second District, which includes New York State, northern New Jersey, and southwestern Connecticut, as well as Puerto Rico and the U.S. Virgin Islands.

-Rajashr Chakrabarti is an economist in the Regional Analysis Function.
-Her primary areas of interest include public economics and public policy, economics of education and labor economics.
-Her current research focuses on school choice including vouchers and charters, accountability, implications of the No Child Left Behind law, political economy implications of reorganization of nations, and issues in higher education such as merit aid and early admissions to U.S colleges.
+Rajashri Chakrabarti's primary areas of interest include public economics and public policy, economics of education, and labor economics.
+Her current research focuses on issues including accountability and school choice, and issues in higher education such as merit aid and early admissions to U.S. colleges.

-Maxim Pinkovskiy is an Economist at the Microeconomics Function, with particular interests in understanding the dynamics of the health care sector in the United States.
-Other research interests include public economics, economic growth and econometrics.
-Maxim received his Ph.D. from MIT in 2013, and a B.A. from Columbia University.
+Maxim Pinkovskiy's particular interests are in understanding the dynamics of the health care sector in the United States.
+Other research interests include public economics, economic growth, and econometrics.

-Giorgio Topa is a Vice President and heads the Microeconomic and Regional Studies Function.
-His primary research interests include applied microeconomics, labor economics and applied econometrics.
+Giorgio Topa's primary research interests include applied microeconomics, labor economics, and applied econometrics.
 More specifically, he has been studying models of networks and local interactions, as well as devising econometric tools for the empirical implementation of such models.